rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

   - certbot
 ---

-# Generating SSL Keys - Let's Encrypt
+# Generating SSL keys - Let's Encrypt

-## Prerequisites & Assumptions
+## Prerequisites & assumptions

 * Comfort with the command line
 * Familiarity with securing web sites with SSL certificates is a plus
 * Knowledge of command line text editors (this example uses _vi_)
-* An already running web server open to the world on port 80 (http)
+* A web server open to the world and running on port 80 (http)
 * Familiarity with _ssh_ (secure shell) and the ability to access your server with _ssh_
 * All commands assume that you are either the root user or that you have used _sudo_ to gain root access.

 ## Introduction

-One of the most popular ways to secure a web site, currently, is using Let's Encrypt SSL certificates, which are also free.
+One of the most popular ways to secure a web site currently is using Let's Encrypt SSL certificates, which are also free.

 These are actual certificates, not self-signed or snake oil, etc., so they are great for a low-budget security solution.
 This document will walk you through the process of installing and using Let's Encrypt certificates on a Rocky Linux web server.